dhuber81/huaba/README.md

 ![alt text](/screens/eq3.png)

 **Switched Multiple**

-Multiple with A and B BUS.
-Middle position is off.
+- Multiple with A and B bus.

+- Merges signals on the selected output bus

+- On middle position signal is off.

 ![alt text](/screens/swmultiple.png)